jeremyButtler/fluDI/programs/diCoordsSrc/README.md

 # Use:

-Detects lare deletions events in each entry in a sam file
+Detects lare deletions events in each entry in a sam file.

+When readding the output tsv file, start_di is the position of the first deletion (on reference). end_di is the position of the last deletion.
+For insertions, start_di and end_di are the two bases around the insertion.

 # General unix